2006 Harris County, Texas hate crime assault

-The 2006 Harris County, Texas hate crime assault was the beating, torture, and sexual assault of a Latino student, by two white youths during the early morning of April 22, 2006, in an unincorporated section of Harris County, Texas, United States in Greater Houston.
+The 2006 Harris County, Texas hate crime assault was the beating, torture, and sexual assault of a Latino student, by two non-Latino white youths during the early morning of April 22, 2006, in an unincorporated section of Harris County, Texas, United States in Greater Houston.
 The details of the attack led to the publication of the story in various media outlets in and outside the United States.
 The victim of the assault, whose identity was not made public until months after the attack, committed suicide a year after the incident.

 The assault

 The incident occurred at a residence located north of the city of Houston, with a Spring, Texas address, at a party held at the Sons family home.
 Two Klein Collins High School students, David Henry Tuck, then 18, and Keith Robert Turner, then 17, beat, tortured and sodomized David Ritcheson, a 16-year-old fellow Klein Collins student and former running back for the school's football team.

 Tuck and Turner, who were both under the influence of recreational drugs, said they were told that Ritcheson, also under the influence of drugs, tried to kiss 12-year-old Danielle Sons.
 Sons' statement threw Tuck into a rage, and Tuck punched Ritcheson.
 The first punch was so powerful it broke Ritcheson's cheekbone and knocked him unconscious, stated Dr. Red Duke, the emergency physician who treated him.

 Tuck and Turner dragged Ritcheson outside, stripped him naked, burned him with cigarettes, and attempted to engrave a swastika into Ritcheson's chest.
 Tuck kicked Ritcheson with steel-toed boots and forced the pointed end of a PVC patio umbrella pole up his rectum several inches while yelling racial slurs.
 After the sodomy ended, the perpetrators poured bleach on the victim's body to conceal the evidence of the crime.
 The attack lasted five hours.
 Ritcheson was left lying behind the house for more than 10 hours before he was found and an ambulance was called.
 Ritcheson suffered from extensive injuries including a perforated bladder.
 The night after the assault, Ritcheson's lungs failed, and he was placed on a ventilator.
 According to Harris County prosecutor Mike Trent, the attackers may have poured bleach inside the pipe as high levels of toxins were found in Ritcheson's organs.